mharrod/K8s-and-GitSecOps/docs/walk/kaniko.md

       ```
       ----------------------------------------------------------------
-      4 Pull and Test the Image in Docker
+      4 Pull and test the image in Docker

       ```
       docker run -it mharrod/studentbook-kaniko-repo:1.0
       ```
       ----------------------------------------------------------------
-      5.0 Pull and Test the image in Kubernetes
+      5.0 Pull and test the image in Kubernetes

       ```
       kubectl apply -f - <<EOF